altrsoftware/altr-alation-tag-policy/README.md

 The tool:

-01. gets Snowflake databases in Alation
-02. gets Alation columns that have 'ALTR Policy Tags' applied
+01. Gets columns from Alation that have 'ALTR Policy Tag' applied
-03. applies tag values to corresponding Snowflake columns
-04. gets databases in ALTR
-05. checks for corresponding Alation databases
-06. adds databases to ALTR if they have tagged columns in Alation and are currently not in ALTR
+02. Gets columns from Snowflake that have 'ALATION_TAG' applied
+03. If the Snowflake column and Alation column tag values do not match it un-sets the tag in Snowflake and updates it with the correct tag values to match Alation 'ALTR Policy Tag'

-07. adds tagged columns to ALTR to be governed
+04. For any new column that's tagged in Alation, it sets the same tag in snowflake and adds the column to ALTR to be governed
-08. updates existing databases in ALTR to import Snowflake Object Tags
+05. For any database in ALTR that contained a column that had a tag change, it updates the database to pull tag changes
+06. For any column in Alation/Snowflake that had a tag change and does not belong to an ALTR database, it adds said database to ALTR

 ## Why use it

 <a  href="https://www.altr.com/">ALTR</a> partnered with <a  href="https://www.alation.com/">Alation</a> to fill a gap between data cataloging and data governance.

-With this powerful tool you can apply tags to a columns in Alation and automatically have those tags applied to the corresponding Snowflake columns.
+With this powerful tool, you can apply tags to columns in Alation and automatically have those tags applied to the corresponding Snowflake columns.
 If ALTR is already applying policy on those tags, the new columns will automatically have the same policies applied via ALTR.
-If not, you can easily create a tag based policy in ALTR on that new tag.
+If not, you can easily create a tag-based policy in ALTR on that new tag.

 ## Visuals